KLogicHQ/kafy/README.md

 **Happy Kafka-ing! 🎉**

-For more help with any command, use `kaf <command> --help` or enable tab completion for the best experience.
+For more help with any command, use `kkl <command> --help` or enable tab completion for the best experience.